 Google Pixelbook Go

 The PixelBook Go is worth the extra cash.
-It’s smaller, lighter and faster than cheaper Chromebook alternatives.
-It’s also thinner, lighter and much more affordable than a MacBook Air.
-Yes, you may be able to do more with Windows or macOS, but if ChromeOS ticks your boxes, then Pixelbook Go is near perfect.
+Smaller, lighter and faster than cheaper Chromebook alternatives.
+Plus, it’s also thinner, lighter and more affordable than a MacBook Air.
+If you’re looking for an amazing laptop, then the Pixelbook Go is near perfect.

 If you want the ultimate Chromebook, that’s ultra-light, super thin and works brilliantly, then the Google PixelBook Go is for you…